ssoderlinglab/SpatialProteomics/README.md

      - You can only run this if you have the PSMs.
 Reach out the proteomics core in the event you need this.
 Some examples are under ~/PSM

 - analysis/2_SWIP-TMT/2_Swip-TMT-normalization.R
     - Start with this to get the entire pipeline below for protein clustering
+    - saved files will be printed in console

 ### Protein clustering into modules using Leiden Algorithm